Blo Blow Dry Bar Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - Building construction and renovation costs vary greatly from region to region depending on material, labor costs, union or non-union practices, your ability to negotiate with the landlord, and other variables.

 - You will incur costs to bring the property into conformity with the System.
-These costs necessarily vary in each individual situation based on the physical condition of the property, fixtures, equipment, furnishings, furniture, signage, and similar items already present on the property.
+These costs necessarily vary in each individual situation based on the physical condition of the property, equipment, signage, and items already present on the property.

 - The signage requirements and costs will vary based upon the size and location of the Franchised Business, local zoning requirements, and local wage rates for installation, among other things.

 - You must purchase décor items and Blo’s proprietary millwork, styling chairs, hair washing stations and chairs, and reception furniture for use in the salon.